 What are 6 considerations for foreign exchanges?

-This is the third and final lesson about Exchange Programmes.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Exchange Programmes.
+To complete this course, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Remind the reader about the benefits of foreign exchanges